A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

 where $\phi: \R \to\R$ is an elementwise nonlinearity, and the input is denoted by $\rvx^0$.
-Given the network configuration, the parameters are initialized by sampling from a probability distribution, typically a zero mean Gaussian with a layerwise variance scaling (\eg,~\cite{glorot2010understanding,he2015delving,LeCun1998fficient}) for enhanced trainability.
+Given the network configuration, the parameters are initialized by sampling from a probability distribution, typically a zero mean Gaussian with scaled variance~\citep{LeCun1998fficient,glorot2010understanding}.

-As noted in~\citet{lee2018snip}, a variance scaling initialization scheme tends to improve pruning results.
-In essence, a variance scaling initialization scheme re-scales the standard deviation of the distribution from $\sigma \rightarrow \frac{\alpha}{\psi_l}\sigma$, where $\alpha$ is a global amplifier and $\psi_l$ a layerwise attenuator that depends on a predefined architecture specification (\eg, fan-in).
-Notice that in case of a network with layers of the same width, the variance can be controlled by a single scalar $\gamma=\frac{\alpha}{\psi}$ as $\psi_l = \psi$ for all layers $l$.